glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 {% endhighlight %}

 ##### TIPS
-  * The data source only fetch data and transform it
+  * The data source only fetches data and then transforms it.

 #### Back from the travel

-The data response go back to the View and is presented to the User
+The data response go back to the View and is presented to the User.

 ### The code!